Welcome Research Experience Code CV

 Estimating the Monetary Policy Rule Perceived by Forecasters

-I examine whether the FOMC’s implicit monetary policy rule, as perceived by professional forecasters, changed when the federal funds rate reached its effective lower bound.
-While unconventional policy may have changed aspects of the FOMC’s communication and conduct, the policy rule perceived by forecasters is similar before and during the zero lower bound period.
+The FOMC’s implicit monetary policy rule, as perceived by professional forecasters, is similar before and during the recent zero lower bound period.

 Federal Reserve Bank of Kansas City Economic Review, 2015, 100(4): 33-49.